Ty-Thetravelguy/weather-way-mp2/README.md

 #### Testing Scenario: Incorrect City Name

 - **Question:** What occurs if a user inputs a misspelled city name or a location that isn’t recognised as a city without selecting from the Google Places API suggestions?
-- **Result:** Upon inputting an invalid city name or a location not recognised as a city by the Google API Places API, an alert is displayed with the message, "An error occurred while fetching the weather data.
+- **Result:** Upon inputting an invalid city name or a location not recognised as a city by the Google Places API, an alert is displayed with the message, "An error occurred while fetching the weather data.
 Please enter a valid city name.
 If the error persists, please contact us."
 Initially, this scenario inadvertently triggered the showActivityBtn() function, which was not the desired outcome.
 To address this, I restructured the implementation to call showActivityBtn() within the fetchWeather() function, but only under the condition of receiving valid input and data.
 This modification was part of a broader refactor which I asked Chat GPT for, and it included an additional .then clause in the fetch(url) promise.
 This clause verifies the format of the data received, ensuring that displayForecast() and showActivityBtn() functions are executed exclusively when valid data is obtained.
 Following these adjustments, the alert now properly signals data-fetching errors without prematurely invoking related UI changes, aligning the application's behaviour with expectations.

 #### Testing Scenario: Using the "Start Over" Button